gigaArpit/mail-to-blog/README.md

 - Send an email to your Postmark inbound address
 - Postmark parses and forwards the content to Cloudflare Worker
-- The Worker pushes a Markdown file to your GitHub repo, with email subject as the post title; and email body as the post content
+- The Worker converts incoming email data into a Markdown file and commits it to your GitHub repository.
+The email subject becomes the post title; the body becomes the content.
+You can write your email content using Markdown for rich formatting rather than being limited to plain text.
 - GitHub Actions rebuild the Hugo site, and deploys to Cloudflare Pages platform

 Your new post will appear on the live site within minutes.